Teaching of Social Studies | Arts & Humanities

 Further Requirements:

-Students must complete an integrative master’s project.
+Students must complete a portfolio project as their integrative master’s project.
 For additional requirements, please refer to the Teacher Education area of the Academic Resources section of this bulletin.

 • Points/Credits: 32